 What's New At The Center

-The Symposium will include three panel discussions on immigration and disability rights; women and disability rights, and deinstitutionalization and community integration.
-There will also be a luncheon keynote address with Judith Heumann, the former special advisor for international disability rights at the US State Department.
+The Symposium included three panel discussions on immigration and disability rights; women and disability rights, and deinstitutionalization and community integration.
+There was also a luncheon keynote address with Judith Heumann, the former special advisor for international disability rights at the US State Department.
 Read more

 Center Hosts Signing of "The Wall and the Gate: Israel, Palestine, and the Legal Battle for Human Rights"

 The Center and the International Human Rights Law Clinic, in partnership with the New Israel Fund, Foundation for Middle East Peace, and Americans for Peace Now hosted a discussion with author Michael Sfard about his new book, "The Wall and the Gate: Israel, Palestine, and the Legal Battle for Human Rights".
-This groundbreaking work examines the ethics and challenges of legal work for human rights.
 Read more